ticofab/blog/content/stories/2013-03-20-the_old_waters_next_to_gouda/index.md

 ![](bike-ride-the-old-waters-next-to-Gouda-oudewater-outside-bar_423.jpg)

 After lunch I went in and sat for a coffee.
 I didn't know that it would turn out to be the funniest bit of the journey.
 I ordered a cappuccino; the aged lady promptly brought me an espresso and a creamer cup.
 "That's how we do it here", she explained with a big smile.
 It was as early as noon, but a couple of old friends were already drinking beer and laughing their Sunday away.
 Next to them, and old farmer with impressive gnarled hands.
 They started to chat to me in Dutch and to awake in growing interest as I answered through: "You cycled from Amsterdam??
 You are Italian??
 You come from Rome??
-What does AS in front of 'AS Roma' means??"
+What does AS in front of 'AS Roma' mean??"

 (They really asked the last one.)